Large deflection scattering, soft radiation and KMOC formalism: Introduction

 The assumption of a large impact parameter is rather crucial for the KMOC formalism, as the classical limit is parametrized in terms of the soft limit of exchange momenta.
 The softness of exchange momenta (or equivalently, large impact parameter scattering) implies that given an incoming coherent state of matter particles, the classical observables in the far future, such as final momenta of the scattering particles, can be obtained perturbatively.
-Hence, in the case of electromagnetic scattering, which is our primary interest in this paper, the KMOC formalism is best suited to obtain, e.g., radiation flux in the so-called post-Lorentzian (PL) expansion \cite{Bern:2021xze, Saketh:2021sri}\footnote{PL expansion is an expansion in the electromagnetic coupling and is analogous to the post-Minkowskian (PM) expansion in gravity.}.
+Hence, in the case of electromagnetic and gravitational scattering, the KMOC formalism is particularly well suited for computing quantities such as the radiation flux in the so-called post-Lorentzian (PL) expansion \cite{Bern:2021xze, Saketh:2021sri} and the post-Minkowskian (PM) expansion, respectively\footnote{The PL expansion is an expansion in the electromagnetic coupling and is directly analogous to the post-Minkowskian (PM) expansion in gravity.}.